CZ-NIC/knot/doc/operation.rst

 Standard states:

-- ``retire-active`` — The key is still used for signing and published in the zone, waiting for the updated DS records in parent zone to be acked by resolvers (KSK case) or synchronizing with KSK during algorithm rollover (ZSK case).
+- ``retire-active`` — The key is still used for signing, and is published in the zone, waiting for the updated DS records in parent zone to be acked by resolvers (KSK case) or synchronizing with KSK during algorithm rollover (ZSK case).
 - ``retired`` — The key is no longer used for signing, but still published in the zone.